kgisl/cs8251/notes/unit5.md

 ### Writing Random Access Data

-Figure 11.11 writes data to the file "credit.dat".
-It uses the combination of fseek and fwrite to store data at specific locations in the file.
+Figure 11.11 writes data to the file **"credit.dat"**.
+It uses the combination of **fseek** and **fwrite** to store data at specific locations in the file.
 Function fseek sets the file position pointer to a specific position in the file, then fwrite writes the data.
 A sample execution is shown in Fig. 11.12.

 Lines 40–41 position the file position pointer for the file referenced by cfPtr to the byte location calculated by `(client.accountNum - 1) * sizeof(struct clientData)`.